chrisckwong821/123/_posts/2017-09-04-Pair-Trading-1.md

-Well apparently except the second graph, the results for the first and third one quite make intuitive sense.

-For the first graph:
+For ['2822.HK', '2823.HK', '82822.HK']
 ---
-all three are China ETF, giving them a solid ground on fundamentals for pair trading.
+All three are China ETF, giving them a solid ground on fundamentals for pair trading.
 However, it also implies a small room for arbitrage as their price tend to behave very closely to one another.
 Also a lot of institutional investors are already monitoring them.

-For the second graph:
+For ['0247.HK', '2666.HK', '2819.HK', '2821.HK']:
 ---
 Omitting the two non-performaing stocks, **2819/2821** have the same underlyings : **Markit iBoxx ABF Pan-Asia Index**.
 However they exhibited a diverging discrepancy since the second quarter last year, all the way until the end of last year.
 This is indeed a good case of pair trading had we noticed the opportunity.
 Now the 2821 is trading slightly at premium than 2819, probably can keep an eye on this pair.

-For the third graph:
+For ['2800.HK', '3007.HK', '3040.HK', '3055.HK']:
 ---
 **2800/3007** are HSI/China index funds respectively.
 From the price perspectively, they behave quite nicely since they cross one another from time to time.
 However 3007 is not quite liquid as an ETF, so in reality it is not practical to capture the spread.
 **3040/3055** are China ETF as well. both are not liquid.